Code-Institute-Submissions/ms2-project-game/README.md

 4. For browser testings, I did not have any issues opening or viewing the site on the different browsers that was used namely: **Microsoft Edge**, **Mozilla Firefox**, **Google Chrome**, **Safari** and other different mobile browsers, namely, **Android** and **iOS.** On all of these platforms, I had a smooth user-friendly experience.

 + **JavaScript Testing**

+Given the scope of this project and the complexity and challenge of using the Jasmine automated testing, I adopted the manual and user testings as seen above to test the functionality of the JavaScript codes.

 ## Deployment